Santa Rosa Esporte Clube

-Santa Rosa Esporte Clube, commonly known as Santa Rosa Esporte Clube, is a Brazilian football club based in Icoaraci, a district of Belém, Pará state.
-They competed in the Série C once.
+Santa Rosa Esporte Clube, commonly referred to as Santa Rosa, is a Brazilian professional club based in Icoaraci, administrative district of the city of Belém, Pará founded on 6 October 1925.
+It competes in the Campeonato Paraense, the top flight of the Pará state football league.

 History

 The club was founded on January 6, 1924.
 They competed in the Série C in 1997, when they were eliminated in the Round of 16.

 Stadium

 Santa Rosa Esporte Clube play their home games at Estádio Abelardo Conduru.
 The stadium has a maximum capacity of 3,000 people.